 Where We Work: HAITI

-Health training for prison staff.
-Educate and train prison officers and staff about HIV, AIDS, tuberculosis, Sexually Transmitted Diseases and cholera.
-HtW also hosts prison administrators and medical staff to attend key conferences in the United States or elsewhere and also tours them throughout prisons in the United States including visiting their medical units.
+HtW hosts prison administrators and medical staff to attend key conferences in the United States or elsewhere and also tours them throughout prisons and their medical units abroad.

-Legal component.
-A critical aspect to our work is a partnership with a prisoner's rights organization, such as the Vermont-based Rural Justice Center, who provides a legal component to our medical screenings.
-Their attorneys and law students interview and assist prisoners and in some instances were successful at getting people released.
-This is extremely important when, for example, a prisoner is seriously ill, has already been imprisoned for longer than a prison sentence would be if ever convicted and sentenced, and their release is critical to their health.
-(More than 80% of Haiti's prisoners have not been sentenced or had their cases heard in the courts, yet they languish in prison for years on sub-standard diets, exposed to contagious disease, and often suffering from circulation problems from standing for long periods of time in overcrowded cells.)
+HtW also partners with legal and human rights advocates for reduced pre-trial detention, improvement in prison conditions that are detrimental to prisoners health, as well as to assist seriously ill prisoners whose release is critical to their health and who may have already been imprisoned for longer than a prison sentence would be if ever convicted and sentenced.
+(More than 80% of Haiti's prisoners have not been sentenced or had their cases heard in the courts, yet they languish in prison for years on sub-standard diets, exposed to contagious disease, and often suffering from circulation problems from standing for long periods of time in overcrowded cells.
+More than a hundred prisoners have died over the last few years from malnutrition.)

 In July 2008, Health through Walls implemented a plan of care and treatment for prisoners with HIV infection in Haiti's National Penitentiary.
 Prior to this time, no formal mechanism existed for prisoners to receive HIV specialty care.
 HtW partnered with Les Centres GHESKIO, the preeminent provider of HIV care and treatment in Port-au-Prince, in order to provide specialty training, laboratory support, access to antiretroviral medications, and treatment linkages for released prisoners.